 However, it is not just Flint, Michigan that suffers from poor water quality.
-Take articles like, “Whidbey Island Drinking Water Polluted with Firefighting Chemicals,” which describes how not nice substances like polyfluorinated alkyl substances (PFAs), whose physicochemical properties make them important for use in a variety of industrial and consumer products including firefighting foam, have been found in soil and ground water.
+Take articles like, “Whidbey Island Drinking Water Polluted with Firefighting Chemicals,” which describes how not nice substances like PFAS, whose physicochemical properties make them important for use in a variety of industrial and consumer products including firefighting foam, have been found in soil and ground water.
 A problem, since even years later the contaminant managed to find its way into private wells thereby making people sick.
-Useful for industries, not so much for humans since PFAs have been implicated in the incidence of cancer, obesity, endocrine system disruption, and other adverse health effects.
+Useful for industries, not so much for humans since PFAS have been implicated in the incidence of cancer, obesity, endocrine system disruption, and other adverse health effects.

 - EPA Method 539: Hormones in Drinking Water Using the QTRAP® 6500 LC-MS/MS System August 17, 2016